Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 range, NR == 10, NR == 20, tenth to twentieth lines of input inclusive

+## Awk Actions

+Executed if the pattern matches (even if there was no pattern)

+Are much like a typical language (such as C)

+Have access to a number of build-in variables

+Can **create variables** or **call functions** (such as *print*, a built-in function)

+Parenthesis in function calls are optional

+Can override fields or create new fields

+### Actions elements

+The statements in **actions** can include:

+expressions, with constants, variables, assignments, function calls, etc.

+For example:

+print expression-list

+printf(format, expression-list)

+if (expression) statement

+if (expression) statement else statement

+while (expression) statement

+for (expression; expression; expression) statement

+for (variable in array) statement

+do statement while (expression)

+break

+continue

+next

+exit

+exit expression

+{ statements }

+## Build-in Variables

+Variable, Meaning, Default

+ARGC, number of command-line arguments, -

+ARGV, array of command-line arguments, -

+FILENAME, name of current input file, -

+FNR, record number in current file, -

+FS, controls the input field separator, " "

+NF, number of fields in current record, -

+OFMT, output format for numbers, "%.6g"

+OFS, output filed separator, " "

+ORS, output record separator, "\n"

+RS, controls the input record separator, "\n"

+RLENTHG, length of string matched by match function, -

+RSTATRT, start of string matched by match function, -

+SUBSEP, subscript separator, "\034"

 ## awk program

 Making and Running an awk program